Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 - Drop columns interfering with the accuracy score

 #### Feature Engineering
 The feature engineering was a process of trial and error.
 Figuring out which independent variables helped increase the accuracy score, precision score, and recall score the most with each machine learning model.
-Here are some of the varables that went into picking the feature selection:
+Here are some of the variables that went into picking the feature selection:
-- Exluding victim informtion as it was blank in many cases where the crime against was property.
+- Excluding victim information as it was blank in many cases where the crime against was property.
-- Using a correlation function to exclude variables that we are able to predict one with the other.
+- Using a correlation function to exclude variables that we can predict one with the other.
 Selecting one of the variables helps speed up the machine learning model.
 - Bucketing arrest age variable to lower the number of unique instances.
 Grouping data can help increase accuracy scores.

-If more time was available I would:
+#### If more time was available:
 - Investigate bringing in new data sets to join in on the table to help increase the accuracy score.
 - Test additional machine learning algorithms that are great with multi-class classification categorical data types.
 - Run the machine learning model with a different dependent variable such as the “suspect using id”